ilmdev0/ilm_dev/content/My Pins/Savonia University of Applied Sciences.md

 - Sensor Basics
 - Data Structures and Algorithms | Java

-<font color="#00b050">I am expect to complete my degree by the end of 2025, provide I finish my thesis within this time frame.</font>
+I am expect to complete my degree by the end of 2025, provide I finish my thesis within this time frame.
 ![[savoniaa.png]]